 Reaching the semi-finals in Wimbledon and ranked fourth in the world, Jelena Dokic was at the top of her game.

 However, a series of injuries resulted in the athlete hanging up her racket prematurely in 2014, leaving the athlete spiralling in a post-retirement limbo.

-"Being an athlete going into normal life is tough," the tennis great tells Good Health & Wellbeing.
+"Being an athlete going into normal life is tough," the tennis great, who is currently working as a Channel Nine commentator for the 2021 Australian Open, tells Good Health & Wellbeing.

 "And for me, I retired very suddenly because of an injury, so it really wasn't something I expected.
 I was left asking myself: 'What do I do next?'
 'What do I get into?'
 I wasn't prepared for it, and that's where my weight gain started."